Internal Medicine Residency Program

-Welcome from the Program Director
+A message from the Program Director

-Our strengths include a philosophy that resident autonomy grows in a clinically challenging yet supportive environment, an emphasis on producing internists who have a solid general foundation via the breadth of clinical expertise, mentoring, and research opportunities provided by our unique subspecialty training experiences, and a culture of respect for resident opinion and involvement.
+Resident autonomy: Our strengths include a philosophy that resident autonomy grows in a clinically challenging yet supportive environment, an emphasis on producing internists who have a solid general foundation via the breadth of clinical expertise, mentoring, and research opportunities provided by our unique subspecialty training experiences, and a culture of respect for resident opinion and involvement.

 Shared values: Many programs speak of “collegiality” – but being collegial is not merely enough in today’s world.
 We strongly believe that collegiality is important but is only the foundation for creating a strong and supportive community.
 A supportive community in which every person can be comfortable in being their individual selves and each person can feel empowered to speak up and contribute is essential to creating a safe and effective learning environment.

 Common mission: Our program and its people value diversity and inclusion, respect for each individual, and the importance of fairness and justice.
 We are privileged to work at a proud, public institution, and are brought together by our shared mission and values.

 Culture: Collegiality is often a talking point.
 It is only when you move beyond mere collegiality and find doctors who bring not only a collegial attitude but a kind heart, a sense for justice, a dedication to their peers and patients, and a humble spirit that you have the “UNC Way”.
 Collegiality brings us together, culture keeps us here.